Skip to main content

 See whether the citation is verified, missing fields, mismatched, or potentially hallucinated.
 If you need to check a full reference list, continue to the Reference Checker.

-What the citation checker verifies
+What the citation checker can establish

 DOI resolution